 Own equity instruments which are reacquired and held by the Company or the Group (treasury shares) are recognised directly in equity at cost.
-No gain or loss is recognised in the statement of profit or loss on the purchase, sale, issue or cancellation of the Group's own equity instruments.
+No gain or loss is recognised in profit or loss on the purchase, sale, issue or cancellation of the Group's own equity instruments.